-If you plan to visit the park during the winter, you’ll have options to snowmobile, snowshoe, snow tube, and cross-country ski.
-Just head to the winter recreation area near the Castile entrance of the park to find out more information on how you can book these kinds of adventures.
-With more than 25 miles of trails for snowmobiling, fantastic hills for tubing and sledding, you can even stop in at the Trailside Lodge for an indoor picnic lunch when you need a break.
+The park turns into a beautiful winter wonderland during colder months, and your outdoor activity options include snowmobiling, snowshoeing, snow tubing, and cross-country skiing.
+You can find out more information by heading to the winter recreation area near the Castile entrance of the park.
+But if you want to rent snowshoes and/or if you're a first-timer, Endlessly Outdoors provides rentals and lessons.
+After exploring more than 25 miles of trails for snowmobiling and fantastic hills for tubing and sledding, you can stop in at the Trailside Lodge for an indoor picnic lunch when you need a break.

-If you choose to camp or bring an RV, you also have plenty of options to choose from, based on what’s comfortable for you.
-There are 270 electrical sites that charge an entrance fee based on where you're coming from and where you'll stay.
-There’s also a swimming pool that’s open from late June to Labor Day, which compensates for the no swimming in the Genesee River rule.
+If you're traveling in an RV, you'll have 270 electrical sites to choose from that charge an entrance fee based on where you're coming from and where you'll stay.
 Campgrounds include Beaver Meadow, Holiday Hill, Houghton/Letchworth KOA, Maple Grove, the Ridge, Sugar Creek Glen, and Woodstream Campsite/RV Resort.